tldr-pages/tldr/pages/common/typeorm.md

 `typeorm migration:run`

-- Create a new entity file into a specific directory:
+- Create a new entity file in a specific directory:

 `typeorm entity:create --name {{entity}} --dir {{path/to/directory}}`